jeesung-ahn/jeesung-ahn.github.io/index.md

 I am deeply passionate about translating scientific insight into actionable outcomes in complex decision-making scenarios.
 To that end, I have been actively involved with various social group activities where I can leverage my research skills to make real-world impacts on matters that I care about:

-- consultant at [Penn Biotech Group Healthcare Consulting](https://pennbiotechgroup.org/){:target="_blank"} (Sept 2022~):<br />
+- Consultant at [Penn Biotech Group Healthcare Consulting](https://pennbiotechgroup.org/){:target="_blank"} (Sept 2022~):<br />
-consulting a healthcare company on the market landscape for their novel cancer therapy. presenting data-driven recommendations and benchmarks for partnership opportunities, market sizing and pricing with
+Presented weekly deliverables to a biotherapeutic start-up company by analyzing the market landscape for  a novel cancer therapy that will have a high impact on 1M+ tumor patients.
+Led in-depth interviews with healthcare stakeholders and qualitatively evaluated 200+ clinical trials and company profiles, providing data-driven recommendations and benchmarks for partnership opportunities, market sizing and product pricing.
+Conducted fast-paced research and extensive literature reviews to meet the client’s needs and timeline.

-- volunteering for an [educational diversity and equity initiative](https://web.sas.upenn.edu/dive/){:target="_blank"} to mentor underrepresented minority students in their career paths in science. wrangling/analyzing/visualizing program outcomes using R (ggplot2, R Markdown, slide decks).

-- wrangling / analyzing / visualizing air quality and relevant health outcomes with [Penn Data Science Group](https://penndsg.com/){:target="_blank"} to inform climate activists.
+- Data Analyst at [Penn Mind Sciences Diversity and Equity Initiative   ](https://web.sas.upenn.edu/dive/){:target="_blank"} (Mar 2022~):<br />
+Designed and collected online surveys (*Qualtrics*) to assess participants’ experience with an outreach program that mentors underrepresented minority students in their career paths in science.
+Wrangled and analyzed pre- vs. post- event data, including qualitatively reviewing participants’ written feedback.
+Visualized outcomes using *ggplot2*, *wordcloud*, *R Markdown* and presented actionable insights and recommendations to organizers to improve the program.

+- Data Scientist at [Penn Data Science Group](https://penndsg.com/){:target="_blank"} (Feb 2022 – May 2022):<br />
+Collaborated cross-functionally to wrangle and analyze climate data in the greater Philadelphia area.
+Created interactive maps that visualize air quality and relevant health outcomes, which were used by the  client (climate activists and researchers) to efficiently communicate their cause to climate policymakers

+- Research Consultant at Team QuantumLabs (April 2015 – Mar 2019): <br />
+Consulted a start-up company on the efficacy of their novel neurostimulation technology in enhancing cognitive functions.
+Designed and conducted A/B tests and usability studies, resulting in the successful acquisition of $100K in funding.
+Presented findings to cross-functional stakeholders (venture capital funders, designers, engineers, physicians) to inform and advocate the direction of product development.

 ------------------------------------------------------------------------